bjoerni79/PatoSim/README.md

 The milestone 3 is in progress and the goal is to reach the next milestone.

 ## Why?
 Maybe this is the most important question.
 I developed with .NET for a long time and in December 2019 the Version 3.1 has been released.
 The thing was that I never had a really interesting topic to play with and, thanks to an article at osnews.com, I found this an interesting approach to try out.
+The specification is very well written and working with it turns out to be a surprisingly easy task.
 Here I am...
 Life is full of surprises.